Work Zone Answers You Must Know for Your DMV Test

 Answers

-Question 1: Correct answer is merge left or right.
+Question 1: The correct answer is merge left or right.

 Question 2: Both A and B are correct.

-Question 7: Correct answer is Orange cones, barrels, and signs where road construction is taking place.
+Question 7: The correct answer is Orange cones, barrels, and signs where road construction occurs .

 Get more DMV Questions: